Spring Asparagus and Goat Cheese Quiche

 - Add the ice water, and pulse until the dough just begins to clump together loosely.

 - Remove the dough to a clean counter top, shape together with your hands into a square disc, and cover tightly in plastic wrap.
 Refrigerate the dough for a minimum of 30 minutes, preferably 1 hour (dough can be prepared up to two days in advance and kept wrapped tightly in the refrigerator).

-- Preheat the oven to 400 degrees Fahrenheit.
+- Blind-Bake Quiche Dough: Preheat the oven to 400 degrees Fahrenheit.
 Grease an 8-inch x 11.5-inch rectangular (and 1-inch deep) tart pan, and set aside.
 Remove the dough from the fridge, and place on a clean, lightly floured counter top.
 Using a lightly floured rolling pin (starting from the center of dough to the outside), roll dough into a large rectanglen.
 It should be 1/4″ thick, or slightly thinner.
 Throughout the process, pick up dough carefully and flip around ensuring it does not stick.